-Back-Up Policy.
+Back-up Policy.
 In addition to defining the particulars for the backups, such as backup time, incremental or full backup and rotation of backup media, the policy should also include regular verification and validation processes of the backups including periodic restore drills.

-10. PRESERVATION
+10. Preservation

-10.1 Agencies shall implement and maintain an effective program to migrate and convert.
+10.1 Municipalities shall implement and maintain an effective program to: